-The Viking Academy Trust completed an External Governance Review (ERG) across Terms 5 & 6 2022-23, working alongside the CEO and Board of Trustees (BoT) of Hornchurch Academy Trust.
+The Viking Academy Trust completed an External Governance Review (ERG) across Terms 5 & 6 2023/24, working alongside the CEO and Board of Trustees (BoT) of Hornchurch Academy Trust.
 As part of the review an evaluation has been undertaken reviewing the effectiveness and impact of the trust's governance structure.
 The Governance Review followed the format set up by the Department for Education (DfE) and the Confederation of School Trusts (CST).

-The ERG summary report detailed five areas for consideration for the Viking Academy Trust, which were:
+The ERG summary report detailed four areas for consideration for the Viking Academy Trust, which were:

 For Trustees to consider: Detail: 1 Developing the Governance Visit Programme further To enhance the ability of all governance to establish and answer 'how do you know?'
 Implement a programme of visits with a sharp focus e.g. linked to SIP priorities.
 Are the Board of Trustees (BoT) assured that intelligence from visits have impact?

-For Trustees to consider: Detail: 2 To establish a succession plan for governance Based on the following: Skills Audit outcomes Profile analysis of current governance ERG outcomes Maintaining the balance of skills including educational expertise.
+2 To establish a succession plan for governance Based on the following: Skills Audit outcomes Profile analysis of current governance ERG outcomes Maintaining the balance of skills including educational expertise.
 3 Review the focus and weighting scrutinising the Quality of Education in meetings Local Advisory Body (LAB) -vs- Board of Trustees (BoT).
 Focus on core purpose of advancing education for public benefit.
 4 To devise a Cyber Security Action Plan that reflects the Trust's position Complying with ATH requirements.
 Taking a pro-active approach to mitigating risk and securing the organisation.
 Link to NCSC material.
-Use of RPA Cyber Security Action Plan as a template for VAT 5 Respond to the White Paper regulatory review and approach to self-evaluation.
-Consider Confederation of Schools Trusts guidance.
-Membership commenced Term 5 2023 for Trust leaders and all members of governance.
+Use of RPA Cyber Security Action Plan as a template for VAT To look at 'ethical hacking' as a possible internal audit focus for the new year.